On the Existence of Weak One-Way Functions: Acknowledgment

 \section{Acknowledgment}

-The author is indebted to Sandra K\"onig from the Austrian Institute of Technology, for spotting some errors, as well as to Patrick Horster, for valuable discussions about earlier versions of this manuscript.
+The author is indebted to Max-Julian Jakobitsch, Stefan Haan and Moritz Hiebler, for their hard work on formalization, resulting in the identification of subtle errors that were corrected thanks to their results.
+A likewise thank goes to Sandra K\"onig from the Austrian Institute of Technology, for spotting some errors in earlier versions of the manuscript, as well as to Patrick Horster, for valuable discussions about earlier versions of this manuscript.

 \begin{appendix}

 \begin{acronym} \acro{OWF}{one-way function} \acro{TM}{Turing machine} \acro{DTHT}{deterministic time hierarchy theorem} \acro{LCT}{local checkability theorem} \acro{PRNG}{pseudorandom number generator} \acro{ZFC}{Zermelo-Fraenkel set theory with the axiom of choice} \end{acronym}